 1. Scrutinize the URL

 Some fraudulent sites have URLs that look just like those of legit websites — at first glance.
-Before you input any of your personal information, like your credit card number, study the URL.
+Before you enter any of your personal information, such as your credit card number, study the URL.

 If you used a search engine to get to the site, look in the address bar to confirm that you’ve landed on the webpage you wanted.